-Dropmore Infant School

-Pupils' Internet Code of Practice

-My Internet Promise

-- .
-I will only use the Internet when a teacher or adult is with me. - I will never type in my personal information OR that of others (i.e. home address or telephone number, school name and address) unless my teacher specifically gives me permission. - I will never send anyone my picture without permission from my teacher. - I will never give my password to anyone; even my best friend. - I will log off when I have finished using the computer or laptop. - I will always be myself and will not pretend to be anyone or anything I am not. - I will look after all equipment.

-Pupils' Internet Code of Practice
+Dropmore Sciool Dropmore Infant School Pupils' Internet Code of Practice My Internet Promise I will only use the Internet wh en a teacher or adult is with me. al information OR that of others (i.e. home address or me and address) unless my teacher specifically gives me I will never send anyone my p icture without permission from my teacher.
+I will never give my password to anyone; even my best friend.
+I will log off when I have finish ned using the computer or laptop.
+I will always be myself and will not pretend to be anyone or anything I am not.
+I will look after all equipment · · ≵ Pupils' Internet Code of Practice Pupil's Name: I have read the Pupils' Code of Pract son/daughter.
+I agree to support th ice and I have discussed it with my ne school's policy on the use of the Internet.
+Signed (Parent/Guardian): Pupil: Date:

-Pupil's Name: Year:

-I have read the Pupils' Code of Practice and I have discussed it with my son/daughter.
-I agree to support the school's policy on the use of the Internet.

-Signed (Parent/Guardian): Pupil:

-Date: